 Will you be the only person who touches your app, or will there be others who maintain it?
 Are you expecting loads of activity from daily users?
-The choice between Gatsby and Next.js will depend on how large you expect to grow your app in the future.
+The choice between Gatsby vs Next will depend on how large you expect to grow your app in the future.

 Gatsby is best for personal blogs and smaller static sites.
 When apps become too large, they may become extremely slow during builds or may not build at all.
 On their scaling issues documentation page, Gatsby notes that “large” is typically defined by an app with over 100K pages or with large amounts of data being fetched from the GraphQL API.

-Next is lightweight and easy enough to be used by hobbyists, but also powerful enough to scale for enterprise use.
+Next is lightweight and easy enough to be used by hobbyists to set up a Next js blog, but also powerful enough to scale for enterprise use.
 Large organizations with tens of thousands of daily website visitors including Netflix, Hulu, and Nike are running on Next apps hosted on Vercel.
 When building a large enterprise-scale application, you should reach for Next.js.

 Now that you’ve built your app, it’s time to host it somewhere for people to use and interact with.
-Let’s talk about where Gatsby and Next.js apps can be hosted:
+Let’s talk about where Next.js and Gatsby apps can be hosted: